Taosheng-ty/Taosheng-ty.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 My name is Tao Yang (杨涛, in Chinese).
-I am now a fourth year PhD student at school of computing,  University of Utah.
+I am now a PhD student at school of computing,  University of Utah.
 My supervisors are Prof. [Qingyao Ai](https://ir.aiqingyao.org/home) and Prof. [Jeff M Phillips](https://www.cs.utah.edu/~jeffp/).

 My research mainly focuses on Information Retrieval and Machine Learning related topics.
 Currently I'm working on applying deep learning techniques on IR problems including product search/recommendation and learning to rank.

 <h2>News</h2>
 <!-- -  ***Nov.
 2022***, I accepted a full-time job offer as Applied Scientist from Amazon Search and plan to join Amazon in June, 2023. -->
+- ***Oct.
+2022***, One paper *"Vertical Allocation-based Fair Exposure Amortizing in Ranking"* was accepted by SIGIR-AP2023.
+- ***Aug.
+2023***, One paper *"FARA: future-aware ranking algorithm for fairness optimization"* was accepted by CIKM2023.
 - ***Oct.
 2022***, One paper *"Marginal-Certainty-aware Fair Ranking Algorithm"* was accepted by WSDM2023.
 - ***May.2022***, Passed my Oral and written exams for ph.D. candidancy.
 - ***May.
 2022***, Start the second Applied Scientist  Internship at Amazon Search.